Home Index |

 As long as you remember to remove it, one could remove the exhaust hose and stuff a piece of oily rag into the mixing elbow.
 This will prevent water vapour from the water trapped in the exhaust from finding its way back into a cylinder and causing rust.
 The dangers are that:-

-If left off the exhaust elbow the hose may fall into the bilge of the boat when it’s afloat and allow the boat to fill up (depending upon competence of installation).
+If left off the exhaust elbow the hose may fall into the bilge of the boat when its afloat and allow the boat to fill up (depending upon competence of installation).

 You may forget the rag and then you will suffer from overheating (not keel cooled boats), loss of power, bad starting etc.